-Con nmunity Outcome Strat egy Council's Role 1.1 A welcoming community that cares and looks after each other 1.1.1 Support and deliver initiatives that encourage social inclusion and community connections Leader Partner Advocate 1.1.2 Facilitate equitable access to services and facilities at all stages of life Leader Advocate 1.1.3 Support community resilience initiatives to adapt to changing circumstances Leader Partner 1.1.4 Acknowledge, respect and engage First Nations peoples, their culture and heritage Leader 1.2 A healthy and active 1.2.1 Provide access to formal Leader lifestyle where people experience a sense of connection and wellbeing and informal life-long learning and recreation opportunities, facilities and services Partner Advocate 1.2.2 Ensure people of all abilities and backgrounds can enjoy our public spaces and places Leader Advocate 1.2.3 Provide opportunities for people to participate in activities and events that celebrate our diverse community, history and culture Leader
+nmunity come Strat tegy Council's Role Who will work with us?
+1.1 A welcoming community that cares and looks after each 1.1.1 Support and deliver initiatives that encourage social inclusion and community connections Leader Partner Advocate NSW Police NSW Department of Communities and Justice other 1.1.2 Facilitate equitable access to services and facilities at all stages of life Leader Advocate NSW Department of HealthNSW Department 1.1.3 Support community resilience initiatives to adapt to changing circumstances Leader Partner of Education Community groups Local businesses Schools 1.1.4 Acknowledge, respect and engage First Nations peoples, cultures and heritage Leader Local sporting groups Cultural groups NSW Department of Creative Industries, 1.2 A healthy and active lifestyle where people 1.2.1 Provide access to formal and informal life-long learning and recreation opportunities, facilities and services Leader Partner Advocate Tourism, Hospitality and Sport Local Aboriginal Land Councils Regional and public experience a sense of connection and wellbeing 1.2.2 Ensure people of all abilities and backgrounds can enjoy our public spaces and places Leader Advocate galleries of NSW • Artists • Volunteer historical societies 1.2.3 Provide opportunities for people to participate in activities and events that celebrate our diverse community, history and culture Leader State Library of NSWTAFE NSW and universities nmunity come Strate ∍gy Council's Role Who will work with us?
+3.1 The urban forest and natural environment are maintained, enhanced and connected 3.1.1 Maintain and increase green spaces, the urban tree canopy, natural shade and enhance biodiversity corridors Leader Advocate Community NSW Department of Climate Change, Energy, the Environment and Water 3.2 People and infrastructure contribute positively 3.2.1 Deliver efficiency and innovation in the use of resources Leader Building industryNSW State Emergency Services to the environment and respond to climate change 3.2.2 Develop strong planning controls to protect and support a green and sustainable environment Leader Advocate NSW Police NSW Environment Protection NSW Rural Fire Service 3.2.3 Improve waste reduction, recycling and re-using practices in homes, workplaces, Leader Partner Advocate Community organisationsLocal businesses development sites, public places and